facebook/docusaurus/website/docs/deployment.md

         npm ci
         npx docusaurus deploy
 ```

-8. Now when a new `pull-request` arrives towards your repository in branch `documentation` it will automatically ensure that Docusaurus build is successful.
+1. Now when a new pull request arrives towards your repository in branch `documentation` it will automatically ensure that Docusaurus build is successful.
-9. When `pull-request` is merged to `documentation` branch or someone pushes to `documentation` branch directly it will be built and deployed to `gh-pages` branch.
+1. When pull request is merged to `documentation` branch or someone pushes to `documentation` branch directly it will be built and deployed to `gh-pages` branch.
-10. After this step, your updated documentation will be available on the GitHub pages.
+1. After this step, your updated documentation will be available on the GitHub pages.

 ### Triggering deployment with Travis CI